On Singular Integrals and Quantitative Rectifiability in Parabolic Space and the Heisenberg Group: Introduction

 ``Two-phase" free boundary problems for harmonic (or, more generally, elliptic measures) are problems where one assumes that two harmonic measures in distinct connected components of a domain enjoy some mutual absolute continuity, in order to conclude that the boundary of the domain enjoys some regularity.
 In \cite{Bi}, Bishop also conjectured that mutual absolute continuity of harmonic measures in separated connected components of a domain should imply rectifiability of the common boundary of those components.
 Two-phase problems are more delicate than one phase problems, but similar (and more difficult) arguments can be used to tackle them.
 In particular, Girela-Sarri\'on and Tolsa proved a more delicate version of the codimension-one David-Semmes problem in \cite{GT} which is suitable for applications to two-phase problems.
 The main result of \cite{GT} was later used in solutions to qualitative and quantitative two-phase problems harmonic measure, we refer the reader to \cite{AMT}, \cite{AMT2}, and \cite{AMTV} (the first two authored by Azzam, Mourgoglou, and Tolsa, and the last authored by Azzam, Mourgoglou, Tolsa, and Volberg).
 In particular, \cite{AMTV} resolves the ``two-phase" conjecture of Bishop (\cite{Bi}).
 Very recently, Merlo, Mourgoglou, and Puliatti (\cite{MMP}) have extended many of the results above (one-phase problems, two-phase problems, and the result of Girela-Sarri\'on and Tolsa) to elliptic measures with coefficients satisfying a ``Dini-mean oscillation" condition.
-We also record that, prior to \cite{MMP}, Puliatti (\cite{P}) had extended the result of Girela-Sarri\'on and Tolsa to elliptic equations associated to matrices with H\"older coefficients. \\
+We also record that, prior to \cite{MMP}, Puliatti (\cite{P}) had extended the result of Girela-Sarri\'on and Tolsa to elliptic equations associated to matrices with H\"older coefficients.

 In the parabolic case, a converse to Theorem \ref{pthm} is known.
-In \cite{BHHLN1,BHHLN2,BHHLN3} Bortz, Hofmann, Luna-Garc\'ia and Nystr\"om, together with the first author, developed several foundational quantitative tools for the theory of parabolic quantitative rectifiability.
+In \cite{BHHLN1,BHHLN2,BHHLN3} Bortz, Hofmann, Luna-Garc\'ia and Nystr\"om, together with the first author of this paper, developed several foundational quantitative tools for the theory of parabolic quantitative rectifiability.
 In particular, in \cite{BHHLN2} and \cite{BHHLN3} together imply the following